textileio/js-powergate-client/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [carson.farmer@gmail.com](mailto:carson.farmer@gmail.com).
+Please report unacceptable behavior to [contact@textile.io](mailto:contact@textile.io).

 ## I don't want to read this whole thing I just have a question!!!

-> **Note:** [Please don't file an issue to ask a question.](#managing-issues) You'll get faster results by [connecting with me on Twitter](https://twitter.com/carsonfarmer).
+> **Note:** [Please don't file an issue to ask a question.](#managing-issues) You'll get faster results by [connecting with us on Twitter](https://twitter.com/textileio).

 ## How Can I Contribute?